popphp/pop-http/README.md

 ### Options

-The client object supports an `$options` array to pass in general configuration details and data about the request.
+The client object supports an `$options` array to pass in general configuration details and data for the request.
 Supported keys in the options array are:

 - `base_uri` - the base URI for re-submitting many requests with the same client to different endpoints on the same domain